cimm/dotvim/README.md

 ## Installation

 Install `git` if you don't have it, but you probably do.
+Also install the [Hack](https://github.com/source-foundry/Hack) font.

     cd ~
     git clone https://github.com/cimm/dotvim.git ~/.vim